SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures: Introduction

 Sleep occupies approximately one-third of the human lifespan and is a fundamental pillar of systemic health.
 Given its critical role, extensive research has been dedicated to decoding the complex physiological processes that govern sleep and addressing the myriad sleep disorders affecting hundreds of millions of population worldwide~\cite{benjafield2019estimation}.
 The clinical gold standard for these investigations is Polysomnography (PSG), a multi-modal diagnostic tool that captures a diverse array of biosignals, including electroencephalogram (EEG), electrooculogram (EOG), electrocardiogram (ECG), electromyogram (EMG), and respiratory signals.

 Comprehensive sleep analysis necessitates a dual-perspective approach.
 It requires the examination of sleep micro-structure — high-frequency physiological features observable within few seconds — and sleep macro-structure — the global organization of sleep stages and cycles across a full-night recording.

 However, analyzing PSG is not a standard long-sequence modeling problem.
 It requires integrating heterogeneous modalities with varying sampling rates while capturing both transient micro-events and hour-scale macro-architecture within a single representation. ~\cite{phan2019seqsleepnet}

 The labor-intensive nature of manual PSG scoring has catalyzed the development of deep learning models for automated analysis.
 However, existing literature remains largely fragmented.
-Most current approaches are task-specific (e.g., sleep staging) and depend on supervised approaches~\cite{park2025distillsleep, retamales2024towards}.
+Most current approaches are task-specific (e.g., sleep staging) and depend on supervised approaches~\cite{park2025distillsleep, lee2025explainable, retamales2024towards}.
 While these models achieve impressive performance within their narrow domains, they lack the generalized representations necessary for cross-task transfer and depend on expert-scored labels~\cite{perslev2021u}, lacking scalability and exposing the models to annotation noise~\cite{danker2004interrater, danker2009interrater, guillot2020dreem}.

 Crucially, clinical research has established that sleep macro-architecture serves as a vital biomarker for long-term health outcomes and disease prognosis ~\cite{mander2017sleep, blackwell2011associations}.
 Despite this clinical evidence, a significant gap remains in modeling macro-structural dynamics, which limits the applicability of these models for subject-level clinical diagnosis and long-term health prediction.